Home

 Different Languages, Same IR

-Steps 1-5 are specific to the source language of the input program, but all other steps are agnostic to the language; the IR is the first such agnostic representation.
+Steps 1-5 are specific to the source language of the input program, whereas all other steps are agnostic to the language; the IR is the first such agnostic representation.
 Using this scheme, one can conceive different compilers that all share the “middle” and “back”-ends of the sequence above:

 Goals of the IR

-In the compilation pipeline, the IR sits between representations specific to source languages and representations specific to the target machine.
+In the compilation pipeline, the IR sits between representations specific to source languages and representations specific to the target machine:

 LLVM’s IR attempts to achieve these design goals by: